Travel Blogger's top tips for a getaway to Cyprus

 Cyprus may be the birthplace of mythological Greek Goddess of Love Aphrodite, but it’s also home to some of the most enchanting beauty imaginable.
 Whether you want to while away the hours listening to crystal clear waters gently lapping the golden, sandy beaches at Konnos Bay, in Ayia Napa, or you'd prefer a getaway to discover the vast, ancient world of Roman mosaics and Byzantine architecture, Cyprus is the place for you.
-Holly of ‘The Kitty Luxe’ recently took the journey to the Eastern Mediterranean gem and stayed in a stylish apartment, near Protaras.
+Holly of ‘The Kitty Luxe’ recently took the journey to the Eastern Mediterranean gem and stayed in this apartment in Kappris near Protaras.
 She soon found a distinct love for Cyprus and everything it has to offer.

 What was the best thing about the apartment?